FLACOCO: Fault Localization for Java based on Industry-grade Coverage: Design of

-At the end of the test suite execution (i.e., after all tests are executed), \flacoco{} loads the results from each test execution in order to compute the suspiciousness score of each covered line.
+\emph{Suspiciousness Computation} At the end of the test suite execution (i.e., after all tests are executed), \flacoco{} loads the results from each test execution in order to compute the suspiciousness score of each covered line.
 The score of a line is based on the tests that covered it, the results of those tests, and a specified formula.
-The default formula used by \flacoco{} is Ochiai \cite{abreu2006evaluation}.
+The default formula implemented in \flacoco{} is Ochiai \cite{abreu2006evaluation}.